Philippine Trademarks: Benefits, Rights, Registration and Maintenance

 This is more of a formality and will only inform the public that you will be issued a certificate of registration in relation to the mark you registered.

-The whole process will take IPOPHL more or less five (5) months from the date of the application, unless, there is an opposition or issues were found.
+The whole process will take IPOPHL more or less five (5) months from the date of the application, unless there is opposition or issues with your Philippine trademark application.

-If there is an opposition or issues, then this adds up to the length of time.
+If there is opposition or an issue, then this timeline will increase.

 How long is the mark protected by the Philippine trademark registration process?

-The protection may be in perpetuity if the mark registration is being maintained properly.
+The protection may be in perpetuity if the mark registration is maintained properly.

-You can do this by complying with the Declaration of Actual Use requirement by the IPOPHL.
+You can do this by complying with the Declaration of Actual Use requirement of the IPOPHL.

 A Declaration of Actual Use (DAU) is to be submitted to IPOPHL according to the following schedule: